 The Conall in question is Conall Gulban, another son of Niall of the Nine Hostages.

-Things to do in Donegal: Visit Malin Head, the most northerly point of mainland Ireland.
+Things to do in Donegal: Visit Malin Head, the northernmost point on mainland Ireland.

 Monaghan – Muineachán

 Muineachán is composed of a few Irish words.
-Firstly, muine meaning ‘brake’ or ‘hillock’, which is a thickly overgrown area of small hills.
-Another word is acháin, meaning ‘field’.
+First, muine means ‘brake’ or ‘hillock’, a thickly overgrown area of small hills.
+The second word is acháin, meaning ‘field’.

-So considering these meanings, Muineachán means hilly or bushy field.
-Of course nowadays the majority of forests in Ireland are long gone as our ancestors cleared the way for farms, towns and industrial buildings, but it is still interesting to think about the dense forests that once occupied 80% of the country.
+So, considering these meanings, Muineachán means hilly or bushy field.
+Of course, nowadays, most forests in Ireland are long gone as our ancestors cleared the way for farms, towns and industrial buildings.
+However, considering the dense forests that once occupied 80% of the country is still interesting.

 Things to do in Monaghan: Visit Rossmore Forest Park